Mary Beale: The Beale children

 Charles and Bartholomew Beale helped with work in the studio in their youth, where they painted draperies and sculpted ovals; these ovals were a critical piece in Mary Beale's head portraits.
-Young Charles Beale, the third son and named after his father, showed great talent in painting and went to study miniature painting on 5 March 1677.
+Young Charles Beale, named after his father, showed great talent in painting and went to study miniature painting on 5 March 1677.
 He enjoyed painting miniature sculptures from 1679 to 1688, when his eyesight started to fail him.
 From then on, he worked on full scale portraits.
 Bartholomew Beale, the second son, started with painting but instead turned to medicine.
 In 1680, he studied at Clare Hall, Cambridge and graduated MB in 1682.
 Bartholomew set up his medical practice on a small property in Coventry, which his father owned.

 Style

 The style that Mary Beale painted in was Baroque.
 Baroque art is a style of sculpture, painting, music, and architecture that was prominent in Europe from the early 17th century until the mid 18th.
-Baroque art is characterized by use of light and shadow, depictions of movement, as well as use of rich color, all to elicit a sense of grandeur and awe.
-Baroque portraiture in particular is known for its rich colors, light contrasts, and attention to fabric detail.
+Baroque art is characterized by use of light and shadow, depictions of movement, as well as use of rich colour, all to elicit a sense of grandeur and awe.
+Baroque portraiture in particular is known for its rich colours, light contrasts, and attention to fabric detail.